huhuhuhuheh/daily-menu-panoramas/CONTRIBUTING.md

 ## For Translations
-Those are done to Weblate
+Those are done to [Weblate](https://hosted.weblate.org/projects/daily-menu-panoramas/translations/) (testing)